glic3rinu/passlib/docs/index.rst

 Welcome
 =======
-Passlib is a password hashing library for Python, which provides cross-platform implementations of over 20 password hashing algorithms;
-as well as a framework for managing and migrating existing password hashes.
+Passlib is a password hashing library for Python 2 & 3, which provides cross-platform implementations of over 20 password hashing algorithms, as well as a framework for managing existing password hashes.
-It's designed to be useful for a large range of tasks:
+It's designed to be useful for a large range of tasks, including:

-* as a cross-platform replacement for stdlib's crypt ~ :data:`passlib.hosts.host_context`

-* encrypting & verifying most hash formats used by:

-    - Linux & BSD shadow files ~ :mod:`passlib.hosts`
-    - Apache htpasswd & htdigest files ~ :mod:`passlib.apache`
-    - MySQL, PostgreSQL, and Oracle, OpenLDAP, and other applications ~ :mod:`passlib.apps`

-* quick-start password hashing for new python applications ~ :doc:`new application quickstart <new_app_quickstart>`
+* quick-start password hashing for new python applications ~ :doc:`quickstart guide <new_app_quickstart>`

-* construct a configurable hashing policy to match the needs of any python application ~ :data:`passlib.context`
+* constructing a configurable hashing policy to match the needs of any python application ~ :data:`passlib.context`

+* reading & writing Apache htpasswd / htdigest files ~
+  :mod:`passlib.apache`

+* creating & verifying hashes used by MySQL, PostgreSQL, OpenLDAP, and other applications ~
+  :mod:`passlib.apps`

+* creating & verifying hashes found in Unix "shadow" files ~ :data:`passlib.hosts`

-See the :doc:`library overview <overview>` for more details and usage examples.
+See the library overview for more details and usage examples.

 Quick Links
 ===========